cars4ever/supernova-node-monitoring-bot/README.md

 ### 7. Additional Configuration
 - Modify the scripts (`supernova_alert.sh`, `check_block_height.sh`, etc.) according to your server setup.
 - Customize alerts, thresholds, and other settings based on your monitoring needs.

+---

+## Supernova Bot Monitoring Setup Overview

+The **Supernova Bot Monitoring Setup** is designed to monitor the health and performance of your **Supernova node** and key system metrics, and then automatically send alerts to a **Matrix room** when issues arise.
+The bot uses various scripts to track different aspects of the node's status and sends timely updates to keep everyone informed.

+### What Does It Monitor?

+1. **Node Block Progress**:
+   - The bot continuously checks if the **Supernova node** is processing new blocks.
+   - If the node gets stuck (i.e., the current block height does not increase), the bot will send a **warning** message to alert you that the node is stuck.
+   - Once the node recovers and starts progressing again, it will send a **recovery** message.

+2. **System Resource Usage**:
+   - **Memory Usage**: The bot monitors memory consumption.
+If memory usage exceeds a predefined threshold (90%), an alert will be sent.
+This helps prevent issues related to memory exhaustion.
+   - **CPU Load**: The bot also keeps track of the system’s CPU load.
+Alerts will be triggered if the CPU load exceeds specific thresholds for both 1-minute and 5-minute averages.
+   - **Disk Usage**: The bot monitors disk space usage and will send an alert if the disk space exceeds 90%.
+This prevents the node from running out of disk space, which can disrupt operations.

+3. **Network Connectivity**:
+   - The bot pings a known DNS server (`8.8.8.8` - Google DNS) to ensure that the server has internet connectivity.
+If it fails to connect, it will send an alert indicating a possible network issue.

+4. **Node Connection**:
+   - The bot checks the availability of the node’s RPC port (`26657`).
+If the RPC port is unresponsive, an alert will be sent, indicating the node might be offline or not communicating properly.

+### Messages You Will Receive

+The bot will relay the following types of messages to your **Matrix room**:

+1. **Node Status Alerts**:
+   - **⚠️ Warning: Node seems to be stuck at block `<block height>`** – Sent when the node stops processing new blocks.
+   - **✅ Node has recovered and is progressing.
+Current block: `<block height>`** – Sent when the node resumes block processing after being stuck.

+2. **System Alerts**:
+   - **⚠️ Memory usage is above 90%** – Sent if memory usage crosses the 90% threshold.
+   - **⚠️ High CPU load detected: 1 minute average** – Sent when the 1-minute CPU load average exceeds the threshold (default: > 4).
+   - **⚠️ Disk usage is above 90%** – Sent when disk usage exceeds 90%.
+   - **⚠️ Network connectivity issue: Unable to reach DNS server 8.8.8.8** – Sent when the server cannot connect to the internet.

+3. **Node Connection Alerts**:
+   - **⚠️ Supernova node is not responding on port 26657** – Sent when the node's RPC connection becomes unresponsive.
+   - **⚠️ Supernova node connection is offline** – Sent when there is an issue with the node connection itself.

+---

+## How It Helps

+This bot setup provides comprehensive monitoring of the node and system resources.
+It ensures the node is functioning optimally, sends real-time alerts for issues, and helps you address potential failures before they impact the node's functionality.
+By relaying specific messages for each type of problem, it allows you to respond quickly and effectively.